 Youth for Animals Club

-Our Spring 2017 Youth for Animals Club is sold out!
+Youth for Animals Club is back for Spring 2019!

 The Youth for Animals Club is designed for kids 9-13 years of age who want to learn how they can make a difference in the lives of animals.

-The Spring meetings are held monthly on the first and third Tuesday of each month from 6:00 – 7:30 pm at the Placer SPCA Companion Animal Care Center in Roseville.
+The Spring meetings are held on the first and third Tuesday of each month from 6:00 – 7:30 pm at the Placer SPCA Adoption & Education Center in Roseville.
 Spring Club meetings (total of seven) are held on a monthly basis and run from February through May.
 Once registered, the club member is enrolled for all seven club meetings.

 Club Meeting Dates: